A NSW Government website

 The guideline gives advice on a range of assessment matters including the visual impacts of projects and agricultural land use.
 It ensures the assessment of projects continues to be transparent, consistent and supported by the best available information.

 We revised the guideline in 2022 based on extensive consultation.
-To find out more or to read the submissions, please visit our NSW Planning Portal.
+To find out more or to read the submissions, visit the NSW Planning Portal.

 The technical supplement offers guidance and tools for assessing, evaluating and mitigating the landscape and visual impacts of projects.